garylirocks/quickrefs/azure-active-directory.markdown

 - **Policy**:
   - A set of rules that defines how users get access, who can approve, and how long users have access through an assignment
   - An access package could have two policies: one for employees, and another for external users
+- **Custom extension**
+  - A Logic App that could be triggered for events like "Request is approved", "Assignment is granted", etc

 ### Scenarios